 Hello!
 Welcome to my webpage

 My scientific interests center on individual variation, population divergence, genetics and evolutionary theory, with a particular focus on the diverse mechanisms of adaptation and divergence.
 A main line of research is how individual Matching Habitat Choice can facilitate local adaptation, genotype-environment correlation, invasion of novel habitats, and experimental speciation.
-We (a technician, a post-doc, two PhD students, two MSc students and me) study this in a cryptic ground-perching grasshopper, combining descriptive field studies, manipulative experiments in the field and in our lab, determination of the quantitative genetics of colour, plasticity and habitat choice, and individual-based simulation modelling.
-I am also starting another exciting experimental test using Zebra finches.
-Additional consequences of Matching habitat Choice on individuals, populations and other species are being studied using different selection lines of Drosophila fruit flies.
-And additionally I study selection and adaptation in invasive species (exotic parakeets, african weavers) after, as well as before, their introduction.
+We studied this in a cryptic ground-perching grasshopper, combining descriptive field studies, manipulative experiments in the field and in our lab, determination of the quantitative genetics of colour, plasticity and habitat choice, and individual-based simulation modelling.
+More recently we started another exciting experimental test using Zebra finches.
+Additional consequences of Matching habitat Choice on individuals, populations and other species are being studied using kinds of /Drosophila/ fruit flies .
+And additionally we are finishing up studies on selection and adaptation in invasive african weavers after, as well as before, their introduction.”

 Some key words describing my interests and expertise: evolutionary ecology, evolutionary genetics, sexual and natural selection, local adaptation, population differentiation, genetic divergence, biogeography, speciation, invasion biology, behavioural ecology, animal communication, population ecology, intra- and interspecific interactions, parasitism and predation, habitat selection, conservation, ornithology and entomology.